Thermochromic color-changing materials

 Everyone's heard the phrase "red hot," but what does it actually mean?
 If you heat an iron bar in a furnace, you'll see it slowly changes color from its original gray-black (at about 600°C or 1100°F) to red hot (~950°C or 1750°F), yellow hot (~1100°C or 2000°F), and then white hot (at higher temperatures still).
 The hotter it gets, the more energy it contains.
 As the fire pumps energy into the iron, the iron atoms become "excited" and unstable, and their electrons absorb the energy briefly, then hurl it back out again in the form of light particles known as photons.
 That's generally why hot things change color—and why their color changes (from red to white) as they get hotter and spew out different kinds of light energy.
 It's an example of what's called incandescence, where heat energy is constantly converted to light energy.
 (You can read a longer explanation and see a diagram of how it happens in our main article about light.)

-Photo: Incandescence: objects with a lot of heat energy, like the metals in this forge, give off visible light energy—they glow red, yellow, or white hot.
-Photo by L.W.
-Wisenburg taken at Rock Island Arsenal courtesy of Defense Imagery.
+Photo: Incandescence: objects with a lot of heat energy, like the heating elements in this electric fire, give off visible light energy—they glow red, yellow, or white hot.

 Thermochromic materials change color at much lower temperatures and for very different reasons that have nothing to do with incandescence.
 There are two main types of materials that are widely used to produce thermochromic effects.
 Some use liquid crystals (the materials from which your computer or cellphone display is most likely made); others use organic (carbon-based) dyes known as leucodyes (sometimes written leuco dyes).
 We'll look at both of these in turn.